 JourneyIQ incentivizes customers who already shop with you to fill out questionnaires, go on search missions and provide helpful feedback to the in-store or online experience.
 By selecting a specific audience, you have better details of what your shoppers experience in real time.

-In such a competitive retail landscape, customer experience personalization is a must-do.
+In such a competitive retail landscape, customer experience personalization is a must.
 This again speaks to the importance of gathering as much customer data as possible from flesh-and-blood customers.

 Similarly, brands should keep an eye on their ecommerce and Google Analytics data to see where there might be drop-off points.
 If someone’s failing to convert from a particular channel or at a certain point in your funnel, it’s worthwhile to investigate why.